pranav8494/gradleSkeletonProject/README.md

 # sampleProjects
-Repository with collection of sample ready to use projects using tools like Gradle, etc.
+Repository with collection of sample ready to use project using tools like Gradle, CircleCi, etc.